win120a/ACClassRoomUtil/README.md

 ============
 A collection use in classroom.

-These programs is licensed with Apache License.
+These programs is licensed with Apache License. <br>
 (You can see it at https://github.com/win120a/ACClassRoomUtil/blob/master/LICENSE)